 CT, Paulie relocated to Tarpon Springs to enjoy all that Florida had to offer in retirement.
 Prior to retirement, Paul worked as a surveyor for the IUOE Local 478 for over 25 years among his many union brothers including his son, Shawn, brother, Ronnie, nephew, Christopher, and dear friend, Robert Avery.
 In life, Paul enjoyed coaching and umpiring youth sports as his children and grandchildren grew.
 He took great pleasure in his children's and grandchildren's extracurricular activities supporting them from the sidelines, never missing a game.
-He was always up for a round of golf and was an avid pool player competing in numerous leagues.
-Paul brought a good time to any party with his quick wit and larger than life personality.
-He contained a lot of life in a small package, often referred to "Troll Man" for his short stature. as to decline, but he still found joy in the simple pleasures of muscle cars and motorcycles, incredibly proud of both his Dodge Challenger and Harley.
+He was always up for a round of golf and was an avid pool player competing in numerous Paul brought a good time to any party with his quick wit and larger than life personality.
+He contained a lot of life in a small package, often referred to "Troll Man" for his short stature.
+Paul R. Barrows passed away peace- In his later years Paul's health began to decline, but he still found joy in the simple pleasures of muscle cars and motorcycles, incredibly proud of both his Dodge Challenger and Harley.
 Though divorced, Paul leaves behind his good friend and companion, Mary Barrows of Inverness.
 Paul is survived by his children, René Cummings and her husband David of Danielson, Shawn Barrows of Inverness, and Jenna Demers and her husband John of Woodstock, CT.
 Additionally, Paul is survived by his four grandchildren Hailey and Nicolas Cummings both of Danielson, Zachary Cummings of Inverness and Harrison Demers of Woodstock, great grandchild, Elena Cummings, of Inverness, his stepfather, Frank Warren, of Tarpon Springs, and his brothers, Ronnie Barrows, of Bonita Springs, FL, Mark and Jay Barrows, of Killingly, CT.
 Paul is predeceased by his mother, Jeanette Warren, of Tarpon Springs, and his brothers, David, Bruce and Scott Barrows.
 A memorial service will be planned at a later date in conjunction with a bike run in "Pappy's" honor.
-February 19, 2021 in his home surrounded by his wife
+Philip James Lovely ident of Attawaugan, CT, passed away February 19, 2021 in his home sur-

+grandfather.
+He loved fishing, scratch tickets, playing Nintendo with his children and grandchildren, sitting on the porch with his dog Lucky, and doing puzzles with his granddaughter Autumn.
+Philip was born in Carlingford New Brunswick, Canada on March 7, 1937 to the late Norris Benjamin and

+rounded by his wife

+and children.
+He was

+a dedicated and loving

+husband, father and

-Norris Benjamin and Winnifred (McMann) Lovely.
+Winnifred (McMann) Lovely.
 He and his family became naturalized citizens in 1943.
 He and his wife moved to CT in 1963.
-Philip worked at Acme Cotton and in the National Guard, 136 Engineer Combat Co. from 1955 to 1958.
+Philip worked at Acme Cotton and

+Philip James Lovely, a long-time res- Hale Manufacturing as a mechanic for 45 years until his retirement.
+He was in the National Guard, 136 Engineer Combat Co. from 1955 to 1958.
 He was also a member of the Auxiliary State Police, Troop D, from 1964 to 1970.
 Besides his wife of 64 years Martha Rae (Tracy) Lovely, Philip is survived by his two sons Philip James Lovely Jr. and wife Carolyn of Plainfield, and Gordon William Lovely and wife Lisa of Parkman, ME.
 His two daughters Patricia Jean Wood and husband Barry of Hudson, ME, and Renee Theresa Gates and husband Doug of Danielson.
 A brother Edward T. Lovely and wife Ruth of Killingly.
 Eleven grandchildren, 16 great grandchildren, one great great grandchild, and long-time friend Sean T. Ray of Brooklyn.
 Philip was predeceased by his son Norris Edward Lovely, five sisters and two brothers.
 A public graveside service for Philip will be held at Corinthian Cemetery in Corinth, ME May 15, 2021 at 1 pm. tillinghastfh.com

-Brunswick,

-7, 1937 to the late

 It's Important to Get Noticed